 - Guest posting on someone else’s blog helps you reach a ready-made audience about the things you’re interested in writing about (and make money writing about);

 - Guest posting gives you experience pitching, following up, revising pitches, and working with an editor;

 - Guest posting helps you to make friends in the blogging world,

 - and more.

-There are several blogs online that accept guest posts.
-Do a search for blogs that accept blog posts, make a list of the ones you’re interested in, and then start doing your research to come up with a pitch that will get the editor’s attention.
+There are many blogs online that accept guest posts.
+Do a search for blogs that accept guest bloggers, make a list of the ones you’re interested in, and then start doing your research to come up with a pitch that will get the editor’s attention.

 It’s important to know that guest posting, for the most part, is not paid.
 So why would you want to do it?
 Besides all the reasons mentioned above, you have to start somewhere when you’re a new writer.

 And although “exposure” has become a dirty word in art, when you’re first starting out, it’s actually important.
 But remember that there’s a difference between you giving your work away as a choice, and publications seeking out your work and refusing to pay.

 You can view writing a guest blog post for free as either volunteer experience before getting a paid job, or better yet, as bartering.
 You write for someone, you get marketing in return.

 Guest blog posting is one way to market your own writing, blog, and/or products.
 You just have to be strategic about it, and know when to write for free and when to move on to paid work.
 One general rule of thumb is, don’t write more than 3 blog posts for free for any one particular publication or blog.